Wendy's International, Inc. and IAWS Group, plc announce strategic alliance

 Tim Hortons to offer a wide variety of baguettes and baked goods

 Tim Hortons is testing par-baked products from Cuisine de France in its Columbus, Ohio, market.
-The products include freshly baked baguettes, in four sizes, plus breads in a variety of flavors and styles such as sun dried tomato, sour dough and multi grain.
+The products include freshly baked baguettes, in four sizes, plus breads in a variety of flavours and styles such as sun dried tomato, sour dough and multi grain.
 The baguettes are in addition to Tim Hortons' regular sandwich buns, and are expected to add another dimension of appeal for the robust lunch business gaining momentum for the chain.

 Paul D. House, president and chief operating officer of Tim Hortons, said: "We've had great success with quality par-baked products.
 For example, we've been selling par-baked bagels for five years and consumers love them.
 The quality and variety is outstanding and we can constantly produce fresh bagels for our customers.
 One out of every two bagels sold in the Canadian foodservice industry is purchased at Tim Hortons.